Unseen-Elder/Customer_segmentation/README.md

 Using this visualization, we can identify the key characteristics of each cluster and develop targeted marketing strategies accordingly.

-you can access the chart by using this [Link](https://rawcdn.githack.com/Unseen-Elder/Customer_segmentation/ae0f191233b23d94e2fb810b1a34992d636d06a1/Result.html)
+You can access the chart by using this [Link](https://rawcdn.githack.com/Unseen-Elder/Customer_segmentation/ae0f191233b23d94e2fb810b1a34992d636d06a1/Result.html)

 ## Summary